FragnaroK/WhatsappBot_V1/README.md

 You may need to download the drivers corresponding to your browser version.

 - [Chrome Drivers](https://chromedriver.chromium.org/downloads)
+	> Chromium needs Chrome Drivers, but it should be already installed with the same version of the chromium in "chrome-win.rar"
 - [Edge Drivers](https://developer.microsoft.com/en-us/microsoft-edge/tools/webdriver/)
 - [Firefox Drivers](https://github.com/mozilla/geckodriver)